 Sigmund Freud, the father of modern psychology, referred to the experience of depression as anger turned inward (1).
 And in many ways, this accurately reflects many of the symptoms and emotions expressed by people who experience chronic depression.
 Oftentimes people suffering from depression feel inadequate and unable to find the motivation within themselves to be happy and change their own mood.
 This can become a cyclical pattern, causing people to feel constant frustration towards themselves for their inability to break this pattern.
 These inner voices that can be shamelessly critical and unforgiving perpetuate these feelings of shame, which in turn causes more anger and depression.

 Coping with anger and depression, whether it be situational or stemming from a chronic condition, is no easy task.
+That’s why many patients buy cbd isolate wholesale to get discount and use the best cbd oil for anxiety and depression which is an amazing natural option to feel better, you can take a look at this medical marijuana flower for sale and get to know all the benefits.
 There is no one simple supplement or daily exercise that is powerful enough to relieve these emotions fully.
 Rather, we are left with the harder task of working every day to stick to daily routines that lift our spirits and aid in emotional stability.
 Sometimes, for more severe circumstances, what we really require is a solid therapist and temporary pharmaceutical remedies that help to stabilize our emotions.
 That being said, there are a number of all-natural herbs and oils that we can work into our daily routine to add to the holistic healing we need to address bouts of anger and depression.

 How Can Essential Oils Help Relieve Depression and Anger?

 Research has revealed the power essential oil can have on an array of bodily functions, ranging from regulating the autonomic nervous system, to treating severe pain (2, 3).
-Given this wide range of benefits, it should come as no surprise that aromatherapy and the use of essential oils can also have significant impact on emotional affect.
+Given this wide range of benefits, it should come as no surprise that aromatherapy and the use of marijuana products from https://cannablossom.co/ can also have significant impact on emotional affect.
 And although more severe cases of chronic depression might be better suited for treatment methods involving prescription drugs, aromatherapy can be used effectively as a supplement to those methods, or by itself for less severe situational cases.